First island chain

-The first island chain refers to the first chain of major Pacific archipelagos out from the East Asian continental mainland coast.
+The first island chain is the first string of major Pacific archipelagos out from the East Asian continental mainland coast.
 It is principally composed of the Kuril Islands, the Japanese archipelago, the Ryukyu Islands, Taiwan (Formosa), the northern Philippines, and Borneo, hence extending all the way from the Kamchatka Peninsula in the northeast to the Malay Peninsula in the southwest.
-Some definitions of the first island chain anchor the northern end on the Russian Far East coast north of Sakhalin Island, with Sakhalin Island being the first link in the chain.
-However, others consider the Aleutian Islands as the farthest north-eastern first link in the chain.
-The first island chain forms one of three island chain doctrines within the island chain strategy in US foreign policy.
+The first island chain forms one of three island chain doctrines within the island chain strategy in the U.S. foreign policy.
+It is considered a strategic military barrier to accessing the wider Pacific Ocean given the relative shallowness of waters to the west of the first island chain, which has important implications for submarine detection.

-Much of the first island chain is roughly situated in waters claimed by China.
+Much of the first island chain is roughly situated in waters claimed by the People's Republic of China (PRC).
 These include the South China Sea, within the nine-dash line, as well as the East China Sea west of the Okinawa Trough.